tomelf/RNN-POS-Tagger-TLE/README.md

 | LSTM  | 73.77% | 71.86% | 70.9% |
 | BI-LSTM  | 78.37% | 76.17% | 75.62% |

-The BI-LSTM model consistantly performs better than the LSTM model and achieve 88% in accuracy (lr=0.5).
+The BI-LSTM model consistantly performs better than the LSTM model and achieve 88% in testing accuracy (lr=0.5).

 #### Parameter Tuning